Comments from technical review

 Replies (1)

-RE: Comments from technical review - Added by Aaron Harper almost 6 years ago
+RE: Comments from technical review - Added by Aaron Harper over 6 years ago

 You are correct, but the tradeoff was that a quadrafilar (QFHA) antenna has a dip in the gain at the top (top blind), and while the antenna does have better performance at lower elevations, the free space propagation loss (FSPL) made reception at this angle largely impossible.